dkorn/manageiq-ansible-module/README.md

 The `manageiq_alert` module supports adding, updating and deleting alerts in manageiq.
 Example playbook [create_alert.yml](examples/create_alert.yml) is provided.
 To update an existing alert pass the changed values together with the required parameters.
 To delete an alert change `state=absent`.
-The following ManageIQ entities supports alerts: node, vm, host, storage, cluster, ems, miq_server and middleware_server.
+The following ManageIQ entities supports alerts: container_node, vm, host, storage, cluster, ems, miq_server and middleware_server.